mingxuan-he/Numerical_Analysis/README.md

 - Implemented in numerics4_he
 - Usage: Modeling data
 - This algorithm uses LU factorization to solve the system A^tAx=A^tb to find a best-fit model that satisfies the least squares condition.

+### QR Factorization with Householder Reflectors (*qr, qrsolve*)
+- Implemented in numerics4_he
+- Usage: Solving systems of equations (can be used for least squares)
+- This algorithm solves Ax=b where A is an m by n matrix.
+Uses householder reflectors to factor A into an orthogonal matrix Q and an upper triangular matrix R, then solves Rx=Q^Tb
+- Helper function: *householder*